KDahir247/UnityTechDemo/README.md

 # UnityTechDemo
 Going to implement basic networking gRPC with magicOnion where client can connect and disconnect from the dedicated server.
 (Starting)

 Self teaching on some of unity's packages and some other plugin.
 (Ongoing)

+Task Today: continue study on networking TCP and UDP to implement a better server and client.

 Unity Packages using:
 Addressables,